EdwinVW/dapr-workshop/Assignment01/step-by-step-python.md

    > the `+` button in the terminal window title bar:
    > ![](img/terminal-new.png)

-1. Make sure the current folder is `python/FineCollectionService`.
+1. Make sure the current folder is `FineCollectionService`.

 1. Run the command `pip3 install -r requirements.txt`

 1. Start the service using `uvicorn fine_collection:app --port 6001`.

-1. Open the file `python/FineCollectionService/test.http` in VS Code.
+1. Open the file `FineCollectionService/test.http` in VS Code.
 The request in this file simulates sending a detected speeding-violation to the FineCollectionService.

 2. Click on `Execute request` in the file to send a request to the API.